Agriculture

 Top Agro-Based Industries - Food Processing Industry

-Indian Food processing industry is one of the biggest food processing industries in the world.
-Sugar, tea, coffee and oil are some of the major foods producing industries in India.
+The Indian food processing industry is one of the biggest food processing industries in the world.
+Sugar, tea, coffee, and oil are some of the major food-processing industries in India.

 Dairy Industry